dkupper4/TipTracker/README.md

   * Frontend: HTML templates for rendering user interfaces.
   * Visualization: JSON data structures for visualizing weekly tip trends.
   * Deployment: Flask development server for testing.

+This project was developed as a means to develop my programming skills while building a useful tool to track my cash tip earnings as a bartender.